 Youth and adult participants in a study by Lloyd et al. (2012) believed that the high rates of HIV transmission was due in part to the abstinence until marriage sex education policy implemented in their communities and the lack of comprehensive sex education in the public schools.
 Comprehensive sex education is found to more likely than abstinence only education to prepare youth to make informed decisions about sex (Dolcini et al. 2012).
 Studies have found that preventative education in schools has been associated decreased cigarette use among adolescents (Donaldson et al. 2013).
 Preventative education regarding STI and HIV can also be provided in school and community settings to reduce the risk of STIs.
 Youth had a consistent network of sexual health information sources and received positive messages about important sexual health topics are likely to be better prepared to have sex and make informed decisions.
 Youth how received less sexual health information from sporadic sources are less likely to be prepared to make informed sex decisions.
 Youth who receive contradictory messages about sex and sexual health may be conflicted about their views of sex and may be feel prepared if they choose to have sex and make informed decisions about sex (Dolcini et al. 2012).
 Adolescents should be taught that there are reliable sexual health education resources available to them and greater efforts should be made to improve the delivery of this information to youth (Champion et al. 2013).

+All papers should have a summary/conclusion paragraphWord did not find any entries for your table of contents.
+In your document, select the words to include in the table of contents, and then on the Home tab, under Styles, click a heading style.
+Repeat for each heading that you want to include, and then insert the table of contents in your document.
+To manually create a table of contents, on the Document Elements tab, under Table of Contents, point to a style and then click the down arrow button.
+Click one of the styles under Manual Table of Contents, and then type the entries manually.Word did not find any entries for your table of contents.

+Place a hard break here so the reference page will move with the paper as you delete and add material.

 References